President's House (Philadelphia)

-The house also served as the executive mansion for the second U.S. president, John Adams.
-He spent most of his single term in Philadelphia, and moved into the not-yet-completed White House in Washington, D.C., on November 1, 1800.
-Later that month, Thomas Jefferson defeated Adams in the 1800 Presidential Election, although Jefferson was not inaugurated until March 1801.

-In 1951, confusion over the exact location of the Philadelphia President's House led to its surviving walls being unknowingly demolished.
-Advocacy by historians and African American groups resulted in the 2010 commemoration of the site.
+In 1951, confusion over the exact location of the Philadelphia President's House led to its surviving walls being unknowingly demolished for what is now Independence Mall.
+Advocacy by historians and African American groups resulted in the 2010 commemoration of the site as a memorial to the nine slaves in Washington's household and the history of slavery in the United States.
+In 2025, President Donald Trump issued an executive order to promote a more positive view of the nation's history, resulting in the January 2026 removal of all exhibits at the site, and sparking a lawsuit that saw some of the displays restored for the duration of the case.
+In July 2026, the Trump administration installed their own pre-approved exhibits at the site.

 History

 The three-and-a-half-story brick mansion on the south side of Market Street was built in 1767 by widow Mary Lawrence Masters.
 In 1772, she gave it as a wedding gift to her elder daughter, Polly, who married Richard Penn, the lieutenant-governor of the colony and a grandson of William Penn.
 Richard Penn entertained delegates to the First Continental Congress, including George Washington, at the house.
 Penn was entrusted to deliver Congress' Olive Branch Petition to King George III in a last-ditch effort to avoid war between Great Britain and the colonies.
 Penn, his wife, and in-laws departed for England in July 1775.

-During the British occupation of Philadelphia from September 1777 to June 1778, the house was occupied by General Sir William Howe, who used it as the British Army's headquarters.
-Following the British evacuation, it housed the American military governor, Benedict Arnold.
+During the September-1777-to-June-1778 British occupation of Philadelphia, the house was occupied by General Sir William Howe, who used it as the British Army's American headquarters.
+Following the British evacuation of the city, it housed the American military governor, Benedict Arnold.
 Arnold began a secret and treasonous correspondence with the British while living in the house.
 The next resident was John Holker, a purchasing agent for the French, who were American allies in the war.
 During Holker's residency, the house suffered a fire.

-Financier Robert Morris purchased the house from Richard Penn in 1781, although transfer of the deed was delayed because of the Revolutionary War.
+Robert Morris, a financier of the Revolutionary War and a Founding Father, purchased the house following a January 1780 fire, and restored and expanded it.
+Transfer of the deed was delayed because of the Revolutionary War.
 Morris refurbished and expanded the house, and lived there while Superintendent of Finance.

-Washington lodged with Morris during the 1787 Constitutional Convention, which he presided over at Independence Hall.
-In 1790, Philadelphia became the temporary national capital, and Morris gave up the house for Washington's use as the Executive Mansion.
-Morris moved to the house next door, that he also owned.
+George Washington was elected presiding officer for the May-to-September 1787 U.S. Constitutional Convention, which met at Independence Hall.
+Washington was Morris's houseguest during the four-month convention.
+Philadelphia served as the temporary national capital from 1790 to 1800, while Washington, D.C. was under construction.
+Then U.S. Senator from Pennsylvania Robert Morris gave up the house for use by President Washington, who insisted on paying rent.
+Morris also owned the house next door, to which he and his family moved.